zifornd/shrnaseq-shiny/README.md

 # shrnaseq-shiny

-Shiny application for the output of the [shRNAseq](https://github.com/zifornd/shrnaseq) snakemake workflow of shRNA-seq and CRISPR-Cas9 genetic screen analysis using edgeR.
+This repository houses the a Shiny app to visualise and explore the output of the shRNAseq workflow of shRNA-seq and CRISPR-Cas9 genetic screen analysis.
+Before lauching this app you will need to run the workflow on your data.
+Details on how to run the shrnaseq workflow on your shRNA-seq or CRISPR-Cas9 genetic screening data can be found [here](https://github.com/zifornd/shrnaseq/).

 ## Usage